Iguchi Turkish Blue Mino Matcha Bowl

 Iguchi Turkish Blue Mino Ware Matcha Bowl

-Immerse yourself in the rich tradition of Japanese tea culture with the Iguchi Turkish Blue Mino Matcha Bowl.
-Handcrafted in Japan, this stunning matcha bowl or "Chawan" not only serves as a functional piece for your tea rituals but also embodies the artistry and history of Mino ware pottery, which has been cherished for over 1300 years.
-Each bowl is a reflection of meticulous craftsmanship, showcasing the unique characteristics of artisan-made pottery.
+Immerse yourself in the world of Japanese tea culture with the Iguchi Turkish Blue Mino Matcha Bowl.
+Handcrafted in Japan’s Mino region, this matcha bowl or "Chawan" serves not only as a functional piece for your tea rituals but also highlights the distinctive beauty of Mino ware pottery, celebrated for over 1300 years.
+Each bowl showcases the unique characteristics of artisan-made pottery, reflecting the craftsmanship involved in its creation.

-With a diameter of 4.5 inches (11.5 cm) and a height of 2.8 inches (7 cm), this bowl is designed to enhance your matcha experience.
-The Turkish blue glaze, with its subtle variations and drips, adds a contemporary twist to traditional aesthetics.
-The slight irregularities in shape and texture resonate with the Wabi-Sabi philosophy, celebrating the beauty of imperfection.
-Whether you're hosting a tea ceremony or enjoying a quiet moment, this bowl elevates the atmosphere of any setting.
+With a diameter of 4.5 inches (11.5 cm) and a height of 2.8 inches (7 cm), this bowl is perfectly sized for whisking matcha.
+The Turkish blue glaze features elegant variations and natural drips, introducing a contemporary flair to a classic form.
+The slight irregularities in shape and texture resonate with the Wabi-Sabi philosophy, honoring the beauty of imperfection.
+Whether you're hosting a formal tea ceremony or enjoying a quiet moment, this bowl enhances the ambiance.

-Made from high-quality ceramic, the Iguchi bowl is not just about beauty; it's also built for everyday use.
-Passed safety inspections; it is free of lead and cadmium, ensuring peace of mind with every sip of your favorite tea.
-While it is not microwave or dishwasher safe, caring for this bowl is simple; hand wash it gently to maintain its vibrant glaze and artisan charm.
-Each piece may display unique variations, making your bowl a one-of-a-kind addition to your home decor.
+Constructed from durable ceramic, the Iguchi bowl is designed for regular enjoyment.
+It is free of lead and cadmium and has passed rigorous safety inspections for peace of mind.
+Although it is not microwave or dishwasher safe, caring for this bowl is straightforward; hand wash gently to maintain its vibrant glaze and artisan appeal.
+Each piece may vary, allowing you to own a truly one-of-a-kind addition to your collection.

-Incorporating the Iguchi Turkish Blue Mino Matcha Bowl into your daily life not only enriches your tea-drinking experience but also connects you to the deep-rooted customs of Japan.
-The tea ceremony, or "Chanoyu," emphasizes mindfulness and appreciation, and this bowl is the perfect vessel for those moments of tranquility.
-By choosing this bowl, you embrace a piece of Japanese history and artistry that has stood the test of time.
+Incorporating the Iguchi Turkish Blue Mino Matcha Bowl into your daily life enriches your tea-drinking experience.
+The tea ceremony, or "Chanoyu," emphasizes mindfulness and appreciation, and this bowl serves as an ideal vessel for those reflective moments.
+By choosing this bowl, you embrace a piece of Japanese artistry that has endured through generations.

 Product Information